Welcome to the Capital District Jewish Holocaust Memorial

 Preview the Memorial

 The Memorial will consist of walls arranged in the shape of the Star of David.
-Visitors will be guided around the six-sided structure where they will be connected to significant events that occurred during the Holocaust.
+Visitors will be guided around the six-sided structure, where they will be connected to significant events that occurred during the Holocaust.
 The six columns represent the six million Jews murdered in the Holocaust.

 Updates